nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### State Information for the StreamWorkManager {{since '10.2'}}

-By using ``nuxeo.stream.work.storestate.enabled=true``, it is now possible to get information of a given work when using the StreamWorkManager
+By using `nuxeo.stream.work.storestate.enabled=true`, it is now possible to get information of a given work when using the StreamWorkManager.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24397](https://jira.nuxeo.com/browse/NXP-24397).

 #### Ability to Cancel a Long-running Work with the StreamWorkManager {{since '10.2'}}

-StreamWorkManager is now able to cancel a long-running work, provided the work calls regularly "isSuspending".
+StreamWorkManager is now able to cancel a long-running work, provided the work calls regularly `isSuspending`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24400](https://jira.nuxeo.com/browse/NXP-24400).